Module index_map_type¶

 bsize.
 A block size of 0 is allowed.
 The resultingimapincludes no off-process indices.
 These can be added later using theadd_offp_indexmethod.call imap%init(bsizes [,comm] [,root])The root process gives the block sizes for all processes using the rank-1 integer array

 domainis anindex_maptype variable andg_countis a rank-1 integer array.
 Both areintent(in).g_countis only referenced on the root process ofdomain, where its size must be at leastdomain%global_size; other processes can pass a 0-sized array.
-The global index set forimapwill be derived from theg_countarray: starting with 1, the first consecutiveg_count(1)integers derive fromg_count(1), the next consecutiveg_count(2)integers derive fromg_count(2), and so forth.
-The size of this global index set is thus the sum of the firstdomain%global_sizeelements ofg_count.imapis initialized with the same MPI communicator asdomainand with the sum of the on-process elements ofg_count(were it distributed according todomain) as the block size for a process.
+The global index set forimapwill be derived from theg_countarray: starting with 1, the first consecutiveg_count(1)integers derive from domain global index 1, the next consecutiveg_count(2)integers derive from domain global index 2, and so forth.
+The size of this global index set is thus the sum of the firstdomain%global_sizeelements ofg_count.
+In the MPI implementation,imapis initialized usingdomain’s communicator and stores its own duplicate; it does not sharedomain’s stored communicator.
+The root process or image is inherited fromdomain.
+The block size for a process is the sum of the on-process elements ofg_count(were it distributed according todomain).
 Ifdomainincludes off-process indices, these give rise to off-process indices inimap: the global indices that derive from off-processg_countelements on this process are added as off-process indices toimap.

 Data Components¶